HeisenbugLtd/spat/README.md

 #### The `--verbose` option

-This option is mainly used for debugging, it enables extra output about what `run_spat` is doing (i.e. files found in the given directories, parse results and timings).
+This option is mainly used for debugging, it enables extra output about what `run_spat` is doing (i.e. files found in the given project file, parse results and timings).